abdullahkhawer/aws-alerts/README.md

 ## Introduction

-AWS Failure Error Warning Termination Notification Framework is a framework for AWS cloud to notify for failures, errors, warnings and terminations for various AWS services.
+AWS Failure Error Warning Termination Notification Framework is a framework for AWS cloud to monitor resources for various AWS services and alert for failures, errors, warnings and terminations.

-You can update provided parameter values to enable or disable notification resources for different AWS services.
+You can update provided variable values to enable or disable notification resources for different AWS services.

 By default, all AWS services are disabled and you have to choose which one to enable.